From mobile banking to online TV streaming, automation is at the heart of disruption we experience as a society.

 Whether it’s evolving the way work gets done or shifting the way we experience joy and connection, automation has become a game changer for innovators to stay ahead.

 However, the word “automation” can evoke both excitement and fear across departments, industries and disciplines.
-And according to our recent Future of Automation report, repetitive, mundane tasks persist.
+And according to our recent Future of automation report, repetitive, mundane tasks persist.
 People are still spending the most of their day on manual tasks that could be easily automated.

 Automation is the future, but we have reached a critical tipping point when it comes to mainstream adoption.
 So how can leaders empower their teams to spend less time on the mundane and more time creativity solving problems?

-Well one way is by Democratising Automation.
+Well one way is by democratising automation.

 Automation in the hands of the few doesn’t serve the greater good

-This creates a bottleneck with a lot of power held by small group of people, who’s time could be better spent solving more complex problems.
+This creates a bottleneck with a lot of power held by small group of people, whose time could be better spent solving more complex problems.
 It’s clear that automation has the power to make a massive impact on the bottom line, so how do you begin breaking down these internal barriers?

 Harness the power of community-sourced automation

 In the era of constant oversharing, there are so many problems which have already been solved openly.
 Open source platforms and initiatives are prime examples of communities willing to share the solutions they’ve created.
 And automation techniques, best practices and even road-tested scripts allow for what we call: Community Driven Automation.

 Sites like Stack Overflow, Reddit, and for us (at Adaptavist) the Atlassian Community forum are examples of Community Driven problem solving.
 There’s a ton of information out there on how others have solved challenging problems.
 A quick google search can usually save hours and hours of trying to solve a problem from scratch.